isj4/ijson2/README.md

 # Parser
 It parses JSON input in ASCII or UTF-8.
 It ignores any UTF-8 BOM.
-It decodes any escaped characters including \n, \uXXX etc. it passes other characters straight trhough, so eg. half a unicode surrogate pair will slip through.
+It decodes any escaped characters including \n, \uXXX etc. it passes other characters straight through, so eg. half a unicode surrogate pair will slip through.
 It accepts non-objects at the top level (eg. a string or array).
 It parses all or nothing.

 Example use: